 One of the things that can help you to get a better score with the grammar in the TOEFL iBT is understanding that it only tests American grammar.
 This means that if you have been exposed to both American and British English dialects, it would help to know some of the differences.
 There is no TOEFL iBT grammar section Where … Read More

 What is the difference?
 Which one should I take?
 Thousands of people scour the web for information to answer these questions each and every week.
-Background TOEIC and TOEFL are both English language tests that test your ability to produce and understand t he English language.
-Both are produced by ETS which is why people are now starting to wonder … Read More
+TOEIC vs TOEFL: a little bit of Background TOEIC and TOEFL are both English language tests that test your ability to produce and understand t he English language.
+Both are produced by ETS which is … Read More